Killer Love: Recording and development

 Amidst worldwide success with The Pussycat Dolls, Scherzinger initially began work on her debut studio album back in 2005.
 The project, titled Her Name is Nicole, saw the singer recording 75–100 songs, with some of the songs later ending up with the Pussycat Dolls.
 Amongst those working on the album were Akon, Gary Lightbody, Dr. Dre, Ne-Yo, T.I., Timbaland, will.i.am, and Kanye West.
 However following four unsuccessful singles, Scherzinger admitted she was going to restart her album.
 In an interview with Billboard magazine in April 2009, she said "the current incarnation of [my album] is just in talks and in the writing process.
 I haven't started recording yet".
-Singer-songwriter Keri Hilson, confirmed that Scherzinger's album was not released so that Scherzinger could focus on releasing new music with the Pussycat Dolls instead.
+Singer-songwriter Keri Hilson, confirmed that Scherzinger's album was not released so that Scherzinger could focus on the Pussycat Dolls instead.
 Then in January 2010, Scherzinger began the recording and writing process once again, reuniting with Ne-Yo on "personal and heartfelt" tracks.
 She attempted to launch her debut album for a second time in May 2010, with a brand new "rock, funk, soul edge" sound, and a brand new single "Nobody Can Change Me".

 Then in August 2010, Moroccan producer RedOne confirmed his involvement in the project during an interview with BBC Music, where he confirmed that it was the third time that new material had been recorded for the album.
 When asked why he thought the album didn't previously come out RedOne said "Her last one never came out because it was collecting hamburgers, like fast food.
 One from McDonald's, one from Burger King, and so on.
 It tasted good, but it wasn't consistent."
 He confirmed that he had produced the majority of the new album.
 Scherzinger followed up his comments in an interview with X magazine in September 2010.
 She said "It was actually my decision not to put Her Name Is Nicole out, not the label's".
 Scherzinger then said how much of an honor it was to work with RedOne.
 "He's an unbelievable producer and musician.
 He had made some amazing songs with Lady Gaga.
 Now, there is someone with the 'x factor'.
 I can't touch GaGa or RedOne in that space, but I know that we've created something unique of our own."
 RedOne revealed that Jimmy Iovine (chairman of Scherzinger's record label) personally called him to work on Scherzinger's album.

 According to Billboard, Scherzinger had collaborated with Ne-Yo and Jay Sean for songs on the album, while Scherzinger confirmed that the album was mostly up-tempo songs which "lend themselves to live performances".
 Though Ne-Yo's songs are not featured on the international version of the album, Scherzinger confirmed that songs produced by the singer-songwriter would appear on the US version of Killer Love.
 When Scherzinger was asked by her UK-label (Polydor Records) which artists she wanted to work with, Scherzinger's only request was UK rapper Plan B.